mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Leadership is the ability to direct and motivate others.
 It’s like Con, except rather than using deception you’re using a position of authority.
 This skill is especially helpful in situations where the will of a teammate is shaken or someone is being asked to do something uncomfortable.
 The Leadership skill is not meant to replace or make up for poor teamwork.
 When using Leadership make an opposed test `Charisma + Leadership`.
 See Using Social Influence Skills, for test modifiers.

 - Default: Yes
 - Skill Group: Influence
 - Specializations: Command, Direct, Inspire, Rally

+**USING LEADERSHIP**

+The Leadership skill is about coaxing, convincing, threatening, or challenging your subordinates, or getting people to accept you as a superior.
+If you lead people who accept you as their (lone) superior, even temporarily, you can take a Complex Action to make a `Leadership + Charisma [Social] Test`.
+How this helps depends on what you choose to do.

+Command: The target resists with a `Leadership + Willpower [Mental] test` (with Social Modifiers).
+For every net hit you get, the target accepts you as their leader for 1 Combat Turn.
+This doesn’t work if you’ve failed on this target before.

+Direct: Your effect act as a Teamwork Test for one subordinate’s skill or Composure Test that they perform on or before their next Turn.

+Inspire: Your effect act as a Teamwork Test for your subordinates’ Surprise Test for the rest of the Combat Turn.

+Rally: Your subordinates add 1 to their Initiative Score for every 2 effect you get.

 ##### NEGOTIATION (CHARISMA)

 Negotiation governs a character’s ability to apply their charisma, tactics, and knowledge of situational psychology in order to create a better position when making deals.

 - Default: Yes
 - Skill Group: Influence